d3fin3d/staff/README.md

 ## Apparatus

+As a Minecraft Forums staff member you are encouraged to look through, comment and vote on moderator applications.
+Please [log into Apparatus](http://apparatus.mcf.li/) using your existing MCF login details.

-A number of things to keep in mind when voting and commenting on moderator applications, as these really help us out when deciding on potential new staff members.
+There are a number of things to keep in mind when voting and commenting on moderator applications.
+Please bear the following points in mind as they really help us out when deciding on potential new staff members.

 * __Voting__